Therkelsen/MUSE/README.md

    a.
 Get the latest precompiled windows binaries from the [downloads page](https://cmake.org/download/)

    b.
 Run the installer and make sure to keep the **Add to PATH** option ticked.

+4. Install LLVM for clangd formatting

+   a.
+Get the latest version of LLVM for windows on the GitHub [release page](https://github.com/llvm/llvm-project/releases).

+   b.
+Don't get the pre-release.
+The file will be called something like **LLVM-xx.xx.x-win64.exe**

+   c.
+Simply run the installer.
+Make sure the **Add to PATH** option is ticked.

 4. Install vscode extensions